malcprentice/malcprentice.github.io/0-source/Class - Online 2 - understand the course.md

 * [[Schedules - Syllabus for EITC]]
 * [[Schedules - Syllabus for GCP]]
 * [[Schedules - Syllabus for SSB]]
-3) If you have a question, send an email!

 # Homework 2 - Write a good email